sindresorhus/npm-user/readme.md

 ## Related

 - [npm-user-cli](https://github.com/sindresorhus/npm-user-cli) - CLI for this module
-- [npm-email](https://github.com/sindresorhus/npm-email) - Get the email of a npm user
+- [npm-email](https://github.com/sindresorhus/npm-email) - Get the email of an npm user
 - [npm-keyword](https://github.com/sindresorhus/npm-keyword) - Get a list of npm packages with a certain keyword
 - [package-json](https://github.com/sindresorhus/package-json) - Get the package.json of a package from the npm registry
-- [npm-user-packages](https://github.com/kevva/npm-user-packages) - Get packages by a npm user
+- [npm-user-packages](https://github.com/kevva/npm-user-packages) - Get packages by an npm user

 ## License